inverse-io/mvc-store-app/README.md

-# mvc-store-app
+# MVC Store Application
+An application meant to simulate a very generic online store application.
-An application built using the MVC architecture and JavaFX.
+An exercise used to familiarize myself with GUI's and JavaFX.